On geometrically transitive Hopf algebroids: More properties of geometrically transitive Hopf algebroids

 \section{More properties of geometrically transitive Hopf algebroids}

 In this section we give more properties of GT Hopf algebroids.
 First we set up an analogous property of transitive groupoids with respect to the conjugacy of their isotropy groups.
 To this end we introduce here perhaps a known notion of \emph{isotropy Hopf algebra}.
 This is the affine group scheme which represents the presheaf of groups defined by the isotropy group at each fibre.
 Next we show that any two isotropy Hopf algebras are weakly equivalent.
 The notion of conjugacy between two isotropy Hopf algebras, is not at all obvious, and the $2$-category of flat Hopf algebroids is employed in order to make it clearer.
-In this direction we show that two isotropy Hopf algebras are conjugated if and only if the characters groupoid is transitive.
+In this direction we show that two isotropy Hopf algebras are conjugated if and only if the character groupoid is transitive, and both conditions are fulfilled is the case of GT Hopf algebroids.
 Lastly, we give an elementary proof of the fact that any dualizable comodule is locally free of constant rank, which in some sense bear out the same property enjoyed by finite dimensional $\Bbbk$-representations of a given transitive groupoid.
+The case when the character groupoid of a GT Hopf algebroid is an empty groupoid, is also analyzed.